 - 2 cup confectioners’ sugar, sifted

-Preheat oven to 350 degrees F. Line 12-muffin tin with paper liners.
+- Preheat oven to 350°F. Line 12-muffin tin with paper liners.
 Set aside.

 - In a medium bowl, whisk together flour, baking powder, baking soda, salt, and ground freeze-dried strawberries*.
 Set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, beat together butter and granulated sugar until smooth.
 Add eggs one at a time and mix until combined.
 In a small bowl, mix together milk and strawberry puree.

-Add about 1/3 of flour mixture into the creamed butter.
+- Add about ⅓ of flour mixture into the creamed butter.
 Mix at low-medium speed.
-Add 1/2 of the milk mixture.
+Add ½ of the milk mixture.
 Continue to mix until almost combined.
-Add another 1/3 of flour mixture followed by the rest of the milk mixture.
-End with the last 1/3 of flour mixture.
+Add another ⅓ of flour mixture followed by the rest of the milk mixture.
+End with the last ⅓ of flour mixture.
 Continue to mix until batter is smooth and there are no longer any dry streaks of flour left.

-Divide batter between 12 cupcakes.
+- Divide batter among 12 cupcakes.
 Bake for 20-24 minutes until cake is done and a toothpick inserted in the center of a cupcake comes out clean.
 Let cool in tin for a couple of minutes before unmolding and let cool completely on wire rack.
 Let cool to room temperature before frosting.

 Strawberry Cream Cheese Frosting: